 Weight Loss Diet

-This is any basic diet that helps you shed pounds.
-A 2014 study found that people who were overweight had a greater risk for psoriatic disease.
-Another study found that people who lost weight had less-severe psoriasis.
+This is any basic diet that helps you shed pounds, which is a good thing.
+Being overweight can raise your risk for psoriatic disease.
+And losing weight can make psoriasis less severe.
 Doctors aren’t sure why this is, but they do know that fat tissue releases proteins that cause swelling.
 In a weight loss diet, you limit fats, sugars, and carbohydrates.
 You eat more fruits, vegetables, lean meats, and low-fat dairy items.
 When you lose weight, you’ll not only feel better -- you’ll lower your risk for getting other diseases, too, like diabetes and high blood pressure.

-PsA causes swelling.
-So do certain foods, like fatty red meats, dairy, refined sugars, processed foods, and possibly vegetables like potatoes, tomatoes, and eggplants.
+Foods like fatty red meats, dairy, refined sugars, processed foods, and possibly vegetables like potatoes, tomatoes, and eggplants (you might hear them called nightshades) may all cause inflammation.
 Avoid them and choose fish, like mackerel, tuna, and salmon, which have omega-3 fatty acids.
 Those have been shown to reduce inflammation.
 Carrots, sweet potatoes, spinach, kale, and blueberries are good choices, too.

 Autoimmune Protocol (AIP) Diet

-This plan has an official-sounding name, but it’s really an offshoot of the Paleo diet.
+This plan has an official-sounding name, but it’s really an offshoot of the paleo diet.
 You’ll cut back on gluten and refined sugar.
 There’s an elimination phase where you’ll avoid grains, legumes, nightshades, dairy, eggs, coffee, alcohol, sugar, oil, and food additives.
 The idea is to get rid of anything that might cause inflammation while bulking up on nutrient-dense foods, bone broth, fermented foods, and exercise.
 You can work the excluded foods back in slowly, figuring out what works for you and what doesn’t.
-A study found this plan helped people with ulcerative colitis and Crohn’s disease achieve remission.
+This plan may help people with colitis and Crohn’s disease achieve remission.
 That’s promising news, though there are no studies on how it works with psoriatic arthritis.

 Research shows that as many as 25% of people with psoriasis may be sensitive to this protein that’s found in wheat and barley.
-It's used in processed foods as a thickener.
-It’s not found in fruits and vegetables, rice, meat, beans, potatoes, and dairy.
+You won’t find it in fruits and vegetables, rice, meat, beans, potatoes, and dairy.
 Talk to your doctor before you start this diet.
 They may test your blood to see if you’re allergic to gluten.

 Leaky Gut Diet

 While doctors say there’s no such thing as a leaky gut or a specific diet for it, you’re still likely to hear about it.
-People who believe it say that bacteria and toxins enter your bloodstream through openings that result from Crohn’s disease or taking too many aspirins.
-In fact, research shows that intestinal permeability can help you absorb water and nutrients.
-Fad diets have popped up telling you to stay away from foods with high sugar content, whether it’s fruit or processed products, or that things like yeasts, gluten, and lactose can damage your intestinal wall.
+People who believe it say that bacteria and toxins enter your bloodstream through openings that result from Crohn’s disease or taking too much aspirin.
+In fact, research shows that a little bit of a leaky gut (your doctor might call it intestinal permeability) can help you absorb water and nutrients.
+Fad diets have popped up telling you to stay away from foods with high sugar content (whether they’re fruits or processed products) or that things like yeast, gluten, and lactose can damage your intestinal wall.
 If you have problems with these things, not eating them will make you feel better, as will cutting back on sugary, processed foods.
 Never trust anyone trying to sell you leaky gut diet products.